uoftcprg/pokerkit/docs/source/customizations.rst

 =======================

 The PokerTools package allow extensive customization in the games.
-Under the hood, poker games in this package just combines multiple components from limits, definitions, decks, evaluators, stages, stakes, and starting stacks to setup the rules of poker during the game creation.
+Under the hood, poker games in this package just combines multiple components from limits, variants, decks, evaluators, stages, stakes, and starting stacks to setup the rules of poker during the game creation.

 Due to the unstandardized nature of poker games.
 Many variants of poker games exist, and depending on a region the game